verisense-network/docs/src/introduction/overview.md

 # Introduction

-> Verisense is an open hub for the agentic network.
+> Verisense is an infrastructural protocol for the agentic network with true autonomy and interoperability.

-## The agentic protocol stack
+## The agentic communication stacks and limitations

-The existing communication protocols in AI systems can be categorized into three types:
+The existing AI communication protocols can be categorized in three types:

 1. LLM Communication Protocols: Standardized API specifications used for communication between LLM-backed applications/agents and large language models (each LLM provider maintains proprietary API standards)